Love, Dating, Marriage, and Morality:

 As for details that the Church teaches it's members, you may wish to consider the Church's booklet that it gives to young people and their parents, For the Strength of the Youth.
 The "Dress and Appearance" section states the following:

-Prophets of God have always counseled His children to dress modestly.
-The way you dress is a reflection of what you are on the inside.
-Your dress and grooming send messages about you to others and influence the way you and others act.
-When you are well groomed and modestly dressed, you invite the companionship of the Spirit and can exercise a good influence on those around you.
+Prophets of God have continually counseled His children to dress modestly.
+When you are well groomed and modestly dressed, you invite the companionship of the Spirit and you can be a good influence on others.
+Your dress and grooming influence the way you and others act.

 Do not disfigure yourself with tattoos or body piercings.
-If girls or women desire to have their ears pierced, they are encouraged to wear only one pair of modest earrings.
+Young women, if you desire to have your ears pierced, wear only one pair of earrings.

 We encourage our youth not to get too serious too early (e.g., before the young man goes on a mission) and to avoid inappropriate physical contact before marriage.
 Anything that stirs passions or sexual thoughts should be avoided.
 Being all alone late at night is just not a good idea, in my opinion.
 I recommend getting home early, staying out of parked cars (try the 2.3-second rule, humorously offered by one General Authority: get out of the car within 2.3 seconds after the wheels have stopped moving), going on double dates, avoiding R-rated movies or other material that is suggestive or morally offensive, and so forth.
 Hand-holding and brief, non-passionate kisses are O.K., but stay out of situations where kissing or necking becomes the major activity.
 And touching someone else in the "strike zone" - especially in private areas (you know, the places you need to keep covered with a swimming suit at a "decent" pool or beach) - is wrong.
 Touching that stimulates sexual excitement (often called "petting") is wrong.